 Both in-place and cross docking estimates predicted approximately equal binding affinity for the AC or AB pocket mode.
 Cross docking validated the method with Sir2 (Sir2Af2, PDB:1YC2), in which NAD+ was docked into the AC pocket starting with the x-ray structure with the NAD+ originally in the AB pocket, and vice versa.
 These results were compared with the in-place MM-GBSA binding affinity estimate, in which the co-crystallized structure is used in-place for scoring without any docking, ligand or protein movement.
 As hypothesized for noncompetitive inhibition, the MM-GBSA predicted in place ∆Gbinding is very similar for NAD+ in the AC pocket (-92.6) and the AB pocket (-95.2).
 Like the in place predicted binding, the cross-docked predicted ∆Gbinding are similar at -xxx (find these results) and -yyy.
 Note that the units are proportional to kcal/mol, but have not been normalized to experimental binding affinities for this system. [should I normalize?]

 Cross docking into the AC pocket worked well with no constraints, as shown in illustration 1.
 The above reported Sir2 cross-docking poses were degenerate for NAD+ binding in the AB pocket.
 Illustration 2 shows the acceptable results within about 2 ?RMSD from the known crystal structure when using Glide XP with only one constraint: an exclusion volume in the C pocket necessary to prevent re-docking to the starting structure.
 Illustrations 3 and 4, the protein-ligand interaction diagrams, show the adenine diphosphate side of the NAD+ held firmly in place by 11 intermolecular hydrogen bonds between the ligand and the protein in the A pocket for Sir2 either in the AB or AC pockets.
 Figure 4 shows that the C pocket is not exposed to solvent, and the docked structure is not degenerate.

-Illustration 3 shows no hydrogen bonds in the B pocket with the outer half of the pocket exposed to solvent allowing the nicotinamide to move.
-The amide hydrogen of the nicotinamide end of NAD+ in the AB pocket of the Sir2Af2 (1YC2) cocrystallized structure makes a hydrogen bond to the phosphotidyl oxygen.
-This intermolecular H-bond is never seen in the docking possibly because the energy is truly degenerate in this case where most of the nicotinamide is exposed to solvent., or a systematic bias against ligand intermolecular H-bonds.
+The nicotinamide end of NAD+ adopts two flipped conformations in the crystal structures: one with amide hydrogen of the nicotinamide end of NAD+ in the AB pocket of the Sir2Af2 (1YC2 chain D) making an intramolecular hydrogen bond to the ligand phosphotidyl oxygen, and another with this amide pointed towards the solvent (1YC2 chain A).
+Figure 3 shows no hydrogen bonds in the B pocket with the outer half of the pocket exposed to solvent allowing the nicotinamide to move.
+This intramolecular H-bond is never seen in the docking, possibly because the energy is truly degenerate in this case where most of the nicotinamide is exposed to solvent, or Glide has systematic bias against ligand intramolecular H-bonds.
 In addition, the nicotinamide in the B pocket must move to the C pocket, and this degenerate flexibility in solvent could facilitate this motion.

 Above Figure: the two top ranked Glide XP docked results of NAD+ docked to the SIRT3 AC pocket (orange), with the co-crystallized comparison structure from 2H4F (Sir2Tm) in green.
 The NAD+ in the AC pocket conformation is shown in red.
 GlideScores ranged from -15.0 to -17.5.